cmbi/serendip_api/README.md

 # serendip_api
-restful service that runs serendipo for you
+restful service that runs serendip for you